STARTING A BUSINESS?

 Starting a business is a time of great excitement and anticipation.
 Often times, starting a business is done because you’ve come up with a great concept, but before you really consider all that will need to be undertaken.

-One of the most important aspects of starting a business is to properly set up a business entity.
+One of the most important aspects of starting a business is to properly set up a business entity or more specifically incorporate a business.
 You have a variety of choices here: a sole proprietorship, a partnership (two individuals starting a business), a corporation or a limited liability company (LLC).

 Learn more about the various types of business entities here